Deep Optimal Transport: A Practical Algorithm for Photo-realistic Image Restoration: Background

 \subsection{Wasserstein-2 MSE tradeoff}

 We build upon the problem setting introduced in~\cite{Blau_2018_CVPR, freirich2021a} to establish our analysis.
 We consider the following scenario: $\x \in \mathbb{R}^{n}$ represents a source natural image, $\y\in\mathbb{R}^{m}$ represents its degraded version, and we assume that the posterior $p_{\x|\y}(\cdot|y)$ is non-degenerate for almost any $y$.
 Our objective is to construct an estimator $\xhat$ that predicts $\x$ given $\y$.
-A valid estimator $\xhat$ should be independent of $\x$ given $\y$.
+A valid estimator $\xhat$ should be independent of $\x$ given $\y$. \CR{Finally, $p_{\x}$, $p_{\x^*}$ and $p_{\xhat_{0}}$ denote the probability distributions associated with the random variables $\x$, $\x^*$ and $\xhat_{0}$, respectively.}

-Let $\x^*$ denote the MMSE estimator that achieves the minimal MSE, \textit{i.e.}, $\text{MSE}(\x, \x^*)=D_{\min}$.
+Let $\x^*=\mathbb{E[\x|\y]}$ denote the MMSE estimator that achieves the minimal MSE, \textit{i.e.}, $\text{MSE}(\x, \x^*)=D_{\min}$.
 Additionally, let $\xhat_0$ denote the $\dmax$ estimator, which among all estimators satisfying $\mathcal{W}_{2}(p_\x, p_{\xhat_{0}})=0$, attains the minimal MSE, namely, $\text{MSE}(\x, \xhat_{0})=D_{\max}$ (refer to~\cref{fig:dp_tradeoff}).
 Notably, as discussed in~\cite{freirich2021a}, these estimators have a compelling property: their joint distribution $p_{\xhat_{0},\x^*}$ is an optimal transport plan between $\x^*$ and $\x$, characterized by the following optimization problem:

 In other words, finding $\xhat_{0}$ is equivalent to finding an optimal transport plan from $\x^*$ to $\x$.
 Then, the $\dmax$ estimator is simply $\xhat_{0}=\Tp{\x^*}{\x}(\x^{*})$.

 This estimator is particularly useful as it allows to obtain any point on the perception-distortion function through a naive linear interpolation with the MMSE estimator.
 Specifically, we can define the interpolated estimator $\xhat_{P}$ as follows: